Cowoding-Jams/Coding-Jams/README.md

-# Jams
+# Coding Jams

-A wiki/collection of all of our Jams/Hackathons.
+A wiki/collection of all of our Jams and Hackathons.